SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

     b. **Max queue size**: 1 GB

     c.
 Leave the remaining values at their defaults.
-It is important to note that you must **not** enable duplicate detection or sessions on queues that will be used as custom IoT Hub service endpoints.
-These settings will cause unexpected results and failures if applied.
+It is important to note that you must **not** enable duplicate detection or sessions on queues These settings will cause unexpected results and failures if applied.

     ![The Create queue blade displays with the previously defined settings.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image23.png 'Create queue blade')